rust-lang/rust-forge/src/policies/llm-usage.md

 The following are allowed.
 - Any use of an LLM where you are the only one who sees the output.
 For example:
   - Asking an LLM questions about an existing codebase.
-  - Asking an LLM to summarize comments on an issue, PR, or RFC.
+  - Asking an LLM to summarize comments on an issue or PR.
       - ℹ️ This does not allow reposting the summary publicly.
 This only includes your own personal use.
   - Asking an LLM to privately review your code or writing.
       - ℹ️ This does not apply to public comments.
 See "review bots" under ⚠️ below.